 Minutes of Management Board deliberations, if kept, are entered in a special register and signed by the Chairman of the Management Board and one other member.
-Copies or extracts of these minutes are certified by the Chairman of the Management Board or by an executive officer.
+Copies or extracts of these minutes are certified by the Chairman of the Management Board or by Chief Executive Officer.